Yves Marchand and Romain Meffre: Biography

-In 2009 Marchand and Meffre's photographs of ‘Motor City’ were noted by Time magazine, presenting their images for the first time in a portfolio on its website.
+In 2009, Marchand and Meffre's photographs of ' Motor City' were noted by Time magazine, presenting their images for the first time in a portfolio on its website.
 An image from their series The Ruins of Detroit appeared on the cover of the October 5, 2009, issue of Time, thus introducing their work to a wider audience.
 Their project was subsequently reported on by newspapers and magazines (in particular El País, L'Espresso, The New York Times, The Guardian, Libération, Der Spiegel, Huffington Post).
-The city of Detroit was a metonym of the global financial crisis of 2008.
+The city of Detroit was a metonym of the 2008 financial crisis.

 Marchand and Meffre met photographer Robert Polidori, photographer–author of books such as Zones of Exclusion: Pripyat and Chernobyl, Havana and After the Flood.
 His large-scale photographs of architecture and interiors had a similar sensitivity to their own works, and Polidori himself visited Detroit in 2001.
 In 2009, he introduced the duo to his publisher, Gerhard Steidl, who published their first book, The Ruins of Detroit, at the end of 2010 with an introduction by Polidori.
 The book was reprinted multiple times.

-In 2008 the pair traveled to Japan to begin a new series about Gunkanjima, an abandoned mining town on a small island.
+In 2008, the pair traveled to Japan to begin a new series about Gunkanjima, an abandoned mining town on a small island.
 The series was published as a book in 2013 by Steidl.

-Between 2014 and 2016 Marchand and Meffre made several trips to Budapest to produce a series of typologies of the internal courtyards of the city's apartment buildings.
+Between 2014 and 2016, Marchand and Meffre made several trips to Budapest to produce a series of typologies of the internal courtyards of the city's apartment buildings.